nickjj/ansible-nginx/README.md

   - Choose the ssl type
   - Pick the cipher and curve
   - Support and set the strict transport header with tweakable values
-  - Support session caching and times out with tweakable values
+  - Support session caching and timeout with tweakable values

 ## Role variables